 How strange to hear that being a Reaganite is now, according to Doran, ‘reactionary’ and a sin worthy of excommunication.

 Still, how strange to hear that being a Reaganite is now, according to Doran, “reactionary” and a sin worthy of excommunication.
 He does offer a single path to absolution — his own.
 Namely: accepting his shallow view of Reagan as a proto-Trump, getting right with the electorate, ignoring substantive criticisms of Trump, and signing up for a quarter-baked nationalist ideology that will defeat globalists and cosmopolitans everywhere.
-(Julian Benda had this thinking pegged a century ago.)
+(Julien Benda had this thinking pegged a century ago.)